WangXiaoMingo/TensorDL-MPC/README.md

 ### 7. Run the Example

-- In PyCharm, find the example script file (e.g., xxx.py).
+- In PyCharm, find the examples/tests script file (e.g., xxx.py).
 - Right-click on the file and select "Run 'xxx.py'".

 ### 8. Notes